rednafi/rednafi.com/content/misc/behind_the_blog.md

 Hugo[^4] is the static site generator that turns the Markdown files into HTML.
 I chose it because I needed something that can build the site quickly, even with lots of content.
 It lets me hot reload the server and check my changes as I write.
-Plus, I don’t get to write Go at work, so messing with Hugo templates or its source code gives me a reason to play around with Go.
+Plus, I don't get to write Go at work, so messing with Hugo templates or its source code gives me a reason to play around with Go.

-I initially tried some JS-based SSGs but dropped them pretty quickly because I couldn’t keep up with the constant tooling changes in the JavaScript universe.
+I initially tried some JS-based SSGs but dropped them pretty quickly because I couldn't keep up with the constant tooling changes in the JavaScript universe.
 I use the Papermod[^5] theme and have tweaked the CSS over time.
-Papermod handles the SEO stuff, which I like to pretend I don’t care about.
+Papermod handles the SEO stuff, which I like to pretend I don't care about.

 ## GitHub Issues